TVforME/Repeater-receiver/README.md

 ## Architectures amd64 and amr64.
 Version 1.0.1 is operating on Linux Ubuntu 24.04 and Ubuntu Core 24 on Raspberry Pi.
 Ulimately, Receiver is in development to be ported to PiCore64 for the purpose of running entirely in RAM to aviod SSD corruption from power cycling or inadvertant power removal.

+## Building Repeater Reciever..
+Please bare with me..
+I've developed a script to build TSdack and Reperater-receiver from source..
+I'll add the steps in the next few days..

 # Below this line is proposed for FUTURE and in development
 # =============================================